×

 Such surgeries are performed when a person’s weight significantly impacts their health and when diet and exercise strategies haven’t been successful.
 The most popular bariatric procedure is gastric bypass, which most surgeons prefer because it frequently results in fewer complications than other weight-loss procedures.

-The most effective long-term treatment for class III obesity is bariatric surgery.
-It is almost impossible for patients with class III obesity to maintain weight loss by diet and exercise alone, according to theNational Institutes of Health (NIH).
-Your body will keep trying to get back to your original weight if it recognises your increased weight as “normal.”
-With the help of bariatric surgery, you can make healthy dietary and lifestyle adjustments that will result in long-term weight loss and improved health by altering how your body processes food.
+For long-term management of class III obesity, bariatric surgery is the most effective treatment.
+It is almost impossible for patients with class III obesity to maintain weight loss by diet and exercise alone, according to National Institutes of Health (NIH).
+Your body will keep trying to get back to your original weight if it recognizes your increased weight as “normal.”
+Bariatric surgery helps facilitate lasting weight loss and improved health by changing how your body handles food, enabling sustainable dietary and lifestyle adjustments.

 Types of Bariatric Surgeries

-• BPD/DS, or biliopancreatic diversion with duodenal switch
+• Biliopancreatic diversion with duodenal switch (BPD/DS).

 • Endoscopic sleeve gastroplasty.